UBC-DSCI/introduction-to-datascience-python/source/acknowledgements.md

 We'd like to thank everyone that has contributed to the development of [*Data Science: A First Introduction (Python Edition)*](https://ubc-dsci.github.io/introduction-to-datascience-python/).
-This is an open source Python translation of the original [*Data Science: A First Introduction*](https://datasciencebook.ca);
-the original focused on the R programming language.
-Both of these books are used to teach DSCI 100, a new introductory data science course at the University of British Columbia (UBC).
+This is an open source Python translation of the original [*Data Science: A First Introduction*](https://datasciencebook.ca) book, which focused on the R programming language.
+Both of these books are used to teach DSCI 100 at the University of British Columbia (UBC).
-We extend a special thank you to Navya Dahiya and Gloria Ye who completed the first round of translations of the R material to Python, and to Philip Austin who lead these efforts.
+We would like to give special thanks to Navya Dahiya and Gloria Ye for completing the first round of translation of the R material to Python, and to Philip Austin for his leadership and guidance throughout the translation process.